 GLPI is engaged in the business of acquiring, financing and owning real estate property to be leased to gaming operators in triple-net lease arrangements, pursuant to which the tenant is responsible for all facility maintenance, insurance required in connection with the leased properties and the business conducted on the leased properties, taxes levied on or with respect to the leased properties, and all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.

-The Goodwin team was led by partner Yoel Kranz and of counsel Ed Glazer and included associates Benjamin Hittman and Erin Claywell with assistance from counsel Michael Litchman and associates William Goldberg and Daniel Healy.
+The Goodwin team was led by partner Yoel Kranz and of counsel Ed Glazer and included associates Benjamin Hittman and Erin Claywell with assistance from counsel Michael Litchman and associate William Goldberg.

 For additional details on the agreements, please read the press release.